 Many are surprised to find out they have a failure to appear in court in the first place, and didn’t even know their license was suspended.

-Mistakenly, many rely on the “courtesy notice” that is supposed to come in the mail.
-Sometimes the officer who cited you tells you to wait for the courtesy notice to come in the mail, but often Los Angeles County traffic courts are no longer issuing courtesy notices due to budget cuts.
+Mistakenly, many rely on the courtesy notice, that is supposed to come in the mail.
+Sometimes the officer who cited you tells you to wait for the courtesy notice to come in the mail, but most Los Angeles County traffic courts are no longer issuing courtesy notices due to budget cuts.

 Even if you never saw your courtesy notice, you will still get charged with a failure to appear in court if you do not pay your traffic ticket or show up in court to contest it.